-Hailing from the original birthplace of the atomic bomb, Los Alamos, NM, K.M.
+Hailing from the original birthplace of the atomic bomb, K.M.
 Ecke is an organic, free-range, preservative-free, philosopher-poet using universal truth to battle cultural insanity.
 Ecke, which is German for ‘corner’, is the child of a physicist and musician and grew up at the corner of creativity and logic.
-After ten years of existential exploration and creative experimentation, he releases his debut novel Moral Panic, along with an album of lyrically-focused songs, Change of Mind via his independent creative collective The Dream Flow.
+After ten years of existential exploration and creative experimentation, he releases his debut novel Moral Panic, along with three albums of original music, Change of Mind, Turbulence, and Transcendental via his publishing company The Dream Flow.

 Ecke strives to deliver a strong story with inherent value to his readers.
 The author is well-versed in writing, including essays, songs and poetry, the last of which the author finds the most efficient form of expression, and thus, the best way to improve his writing practice.